tefl online pro review, submitted by Alistair Harris.

 I began the course on 3rd January 2020 and now on March 6th, as I write this (rather long) review, I find myself in the fortunate position of working full-time hours and actually having to say no to new classes.

 It is important to have a TEFL certificate.
 Well, to teach here in Prague anyway.
-Because in all 5 interviews they asked to see either the original or the copy.
+Because in all 5 interviews, they asked to see either the original or the copy.

 I don’t think taking just an online course would really have made much difference in the outcome of my interviews, but taking the combined course definitely got my foot in the door and saved me a lot of time had I arrived without having those student contacts available.

 I would like to add that it’s very unusual in this day and age for such a personalized experience with a business.
-And it’s also unusual for a business to go so much out of their way to make sure that their customer succeeds.
+And it’s also unusual for a business to go so much out of its way to make sure that their customer succeeds.

 My name is Alistair Harris.
 I took the tefl online pro Hybrid course in January/February 2020.
 And I am giving it a well-deserved 95% rating.